avivl/cloud-sre-agent/docs/INFRASTRUCTURE.md

 ## Terraform Configuration

 Terraform configurations are located in the `infra/terraform/` directory.
-These files define the GCP resources required for the Gemini SRE Agent.
+These files define the GCP resources required for the Cloud SRE Agent.

 ### Files Overview

-*   `versions.tf`: Specifies the required Terraform and Google Cloud provider versions.
+*   `versions.tf`: Specifies the required Terraform and Google Cloud provider requirements.
 *   `variables.tf`: Defines input variables for the configuration (e.g., `gcp_project_id`, `gcp_region`).
 *   `main.tf`: Contains the core resource definitions for Pub/Sub, Cloud Logging Sinks, Service Accounts, and IAM policies.
 *   `outputs.tf`: Defines output values that can be used by other configurations or for quick reference.